-If your spouse is not a resident of Ontario, they can still make contributions to your campaign.
-They may not make contributions to any other candidate.
+If the registered third party advertiser is an individual, and their spouse is not normally resident in Ontario, the spouse can still make contributions to the third party's advertising campaign.
+They may not make contributions to any other registered third party advertiser, or to any candidates.

 Groups such as clubs, associations or ratepayer's groups are not eligible to make contributions.
-The members of these groups may make individual contributions from their personal funds (as long as they are residents of Ontario).
+The members of these groups may make individual contributions from their personal funds, as long as they are residents of Ontario.

-Who cannot make a contribution
+Who cannot contribute

-The following individuals and organizations are not permitted to make contributions to municipal council and school board campaigns:
+The following are not allowed to make contributions to third party advertising campaigns:

-- a corporation - a trade union - an individual who is not normally a resident in Ontario - a federal political party, constituency association, or a registered candidate in a federal election
+- a federal political party, constituency association, or a registered candidate in a federal election - a provincial political party, constituency association, or a registered candidate or leadership contestant - a federal or provincial government, a municipality or a school board.

-- a provincial political party, constituency association, or a registered candidate or leadership contestant - a federal or provincial government, a municipality or a school board
+When can contributions be received

-When you can receive contributions
+A third party advertiser can only accept contributions once they have registered as a third party advertiser, and cannot accept contributions after the advertising campaign period has finished.

-You can only accept contributions after the clerk has received your nomination, and you cannot accept contributions after your campaign period has finished.
-Any contributions received outside the campaign period must be returned to the contributor.
-If you cannot return the contribution to the contributor, you must turn it over to the clerk.
+Any contributions received outside the advertising campaign period must be returned to the contributor.
+If the contribution cannot be returned to the contributor, it must be turned over to the clerk.